Official Release from Figma

-The Model Context Protocol (MCP) is an open-source standard that is rapidly changing how AI tools and design applications like Figma work together.
+The Model Context Protocol (MCP) is an open-source standard that is rapidly changing how AI tools and design applications, such as Figma, work together.
 Think of it as a universal connector that allows AI assistants to understand and interact with your designs on a much deeper level.

-This guide will explain what MCP is, why it matters for designers, and how you can use it to streamline your workflow.
+This guide explains what MCP is, why it matters to designers, and how you can utilize it to streamline your workflow.

 MCP is a protocol that enables AI-powered systems to connect to software applications in a standardized way.
 Before MCP, connecting an AI tool to an app required a custom, one-off integration.
 Now, an app like Figma can build a single MCP server, and any AI tool with an MCP client (like Cursor) can connect to it.